SKiplagat/delani_studio_home_page/README.md

 * Markdown

 #### Contact Information
-If you need help using this Akan Name Generator, or if you have any questions or concerns, please contact the creator at [simeon.kiplagat@student.moringaschool.com].
-The creator is happy to provide assistance and support to users of this app
+If you have any question or contributions, please email me at [simeon.kiplagat@student.moringaschool.com]

 #### License
 MIT License